cysouw/diathesis/text/c02_structure.md

 c. ^* In diesem Haus lebt es sich.
 :::

-Also the so-called impersonal passive consisting of *werden+Partizip* [@next] is an example of a verbative diathesis, in this case even without any valency-simulating *es*, see [@sec:participles-werden-impersonal-passive].
+Also the so-called impersonal passive consisting of *werden+Partizip* [@next], see [@sec:participles-werden-impersonal-passive], is an example of a verbative diathesis, in this case even without any valency-simulating *es*.

 ::: ex
 ~~Verbative [SBJ › Ø]~~